Chairperson

 Secretary

-Since joining St. PJ’s in 2004, Rey has held several key positions, including Associate Residential Programs Supervisor, Associate Director of Recruitment and Training, Program Director, and Human Resources Manager.
-He earned his Bachelor of Business Administration from the University of Texas–Permian Basin.
+Rey Acosta, Vice President of Programs for St. Peter-St. Joseph Children’s Home, is responsible for direct implementation of the services and support services provided to the children at St. PJ’s.
+In this role, he also strategizes for goals, objectives, and outcome achievement related to the Global Intervention Plan.
+He is responsible for program operations, staff management, compliance, and quality assurance.
+Since joining St. PJ’s in 2004, Rey has held other positions including Associate Residential Programs Supervisor, Associate Director of Recruitment and Training, Program Director, and Human Resources Manager.
+Rey earned his Bachelor of Business Administration from the University of Texas Permian Basin.

 Valerie Ontiveros serves as the Senior Director of Emergency Services at St. Peter–St. Joseph Children’s Home, bringing over 25 years of experience in children’s residential services.
 She is deeply passionate about creating a welcoming environment where children feel safe, valued, and at home—no matter the length of their stay at St. PJ’s.